Our Terms and Conditions

 Terms and Conditions: Conduct

-We do not accept violent, abusive or aggressive behaviour, and reserve the right to terminate our services at any time that we feel our personal safety is under threat.
+Violent, abusive or aggressive behaviour is not acceptable.
+We will terminate our services whenever we feel our safety is under threat.

 Terms and Conditions: When a customer books us, I will:

-- Have transparency, i.e., established mobile number, landline, established website & email address, and home address
+- Have transparency, i.e., established mobile number, landline, website & email address, and home address.

-- Ensure that music requests are played as well as music to get the audience up and dancing
+- Ensure that music requests are played as well as music to get the audience up and to dance

-- Maintain Equity membership (professional performers union), which includes liability cover and code of conduct
+- Equity membership (professional performers union) includes liability cover and code of conduct.

-- Use professional quality sound equipment, similar to what an artiste or a band would use, rather than what most mobile disco operators will work with
+- Use professional quality sound equipment, similar to what an artist or a band does.
+It has better quality than what most mobile disco operators will work with.

 - Supply a good mixture of LED lighting equipment to create the right atmosphere.

-- Maintain standard in working with children and young people – enhanced CRB/DBS, qualified teacher, NVQ3 Early Years Care and Education
+- Maintain standards in working with children and young people.
+Enhanced DBS, Qualified Teacher Status, NVQ3 Early Years Care and Education.

 - First Aid at Work certificate with ongoing training.

-We value our reputation and customers and do our very best to promote a professional image.
+We value our reputation and customers and do our best to promote a professional image.
 However, on rare occasions, someone may feel that the show may have fallen short of expectations.
-To restate faith, we can try to resolve the situation, either informally or formally.
+To restate faith, we can try to resolve the situation informally or formally.

-If wish to make an informal complaint regarding any aspect of my business or services, you can contact me by telephone or email so that we can discuss the issues in greater detail.
-I can listen to all your concerns and together make a mutual agreement to resolve any issues.
-If you still are not happy with the situation, you can escalate your complaint to the next level.
+You can contact me if you wish to make an informal complaint.
+This would be about any aspect of my business or services.
+You can do this by telephone or email.
+We can discuss the issues in greater detail.
+I can listen to all your concerns and together agree on a solution.
+You can escalate the complaint to the next level.